Seton Hall University

-Seton Hall University (SHU) is a private Catholic research university in South Orange, New Jersey.
+Seton Hall University (SHU) is a private Catholic research university in South Orange, New Jersey, United States.
 Founded in 1856 by then-Bishop James Roosevelt Bayley and named after his aunt, Saint Elizabeth Ann Seton, Seton Hall is the oldest diocesan university in the United States.

-Seton Hall consists of 9 schools and colleges, with an undergraduate enrollment of about 5,800 students and a graduate enrollment of about 4,400.
+Seton Hall consists of 9 schools and colleges and has an undergraduate enrollment of about 5,800 students and a graduate enrollment of about 4,400.
 It is classified among "R2: Doctoral Universities – High research activity".

-The university is particularly known nationally for its successful men's basketball team, which has appeared in 13 NCAA Division I men's basketball tournaments and achieved national renown after making it to the final of the 1989 tournament and losing 80–79 in overtime to the Michigan Wolverines.
-The basketball success and increased national television exposure has led to a sharp jump in applications from potential students and attendance at games.
+The university is known for its men's basketball team, which has appeared in 13 NCAA Division I men's basketball tournaments after making it to the final of the 1989 tournament and losing 79–80 in overtime to the Michigan Wolverines.
+The resulting increase in national television exposure has led to increasing numbers of applications from prospective students.